 In Switzerland, companies pay taxes on their earnings and on their capital.
 Earnings are taxed at the federal, cantonal and local levels, while capital is taxed only at the cantonal and local levels.

 The federal tax on net profits is 8.5% (art.
 68, LIFD).
 The other rates vary significantly according to canton or commune.
 In general, central Switzerland enjoys the lowest rates.
-In this region, the total tax burden (federal, cantonal and local) is between 10% and 14%, according to the BAK Economics Taxation Index 2017 (next edition: Dezember 2019).
-In contrast, it reaches 17.5% in Zurich and 19.6% in Basel-Stadt.
+In this region, the total tax burden (federal, cantonal and local) is between 10% and 11.1%, according to the BAKBASEL Taxation Index 2020 published by BAK Economics.
+In contrast, it reaches 17.9% in Zurich and 12.5% in St. Gallen.

 Switzerland has by far the lowest VAT in Europe.
 The normal rate is 7.7%; on hotels it is 3.7% and on goods for personal consumption only 2.5%.
-Other goods and services such as medical assistance and education are exempt from VAT.
+Other goods and services such as medical assistance and education are exempt from VAT (Federal Tax Administration FTA, VAT Department).